vess-dev/drop/README.md

 target/release/drop
 ```

-## Compiling a small distributed build
+## Compiling a small release build

 Required tools installed on the system path:
-- cargo and a rust toolchain installed
+- cargo and a Rust toolchain installed
 - git
 - strip
 - sstrip (from elfkickers)